• ABOUT

 Giving Georgians a voice to promote traditional conservative policy, philosophy and principles.

-- MISSION - To promote a conservative philosophy of government: - By promoting conservative principles; and - By providing the infrastructure through which those who share our conservative principles can get involved in the political process, run for and be elected to public office, and govern according to our principles when elected.
+• MISSION - To promote a conservative philosophy of government: - By promoting conservative principles; and - By providing the infrastructure through which those who share our conservative principles can get involved in the political process, run for and be elected to public office, and govern according to our principles when elected.

-EVERYBODY CAN BE GREAT BECAUSE EVERYBODY CAN SERVE
+EVERYBODY IS GREAT, BECAUSE EVERYBODY CAN SERVE

 NORTH FULTON